Open Sun 1050 High Pressure

 When people hear all the benefits of high pressure tanning — faster, deeper tan, less maintenance required — they may wonder why anyone at all does low-pressure anymore.

 The truth is, both have their place in a healthy tanning regime.
 High pressure beds use UV wavelengths of greater than 315 mn — there is little or no Vitamin D by wavelengths at this level.
 Since this is an extremely important vitamin, it’s a good idea to switch off between low and high pressure tanning.

 This method allows the best of both worlds — you get your dark, deep tan, and yet achieve the benefits of each lamp type.

 High intensity tanning beds take advantage of a 360-degree shape.
 This is radical and unlike conventional beds, and using this scientifically configured angle, the lamps will be able to give your body an unparalleled even fully body tan.

 This holds true with canopy or stand-up style high pressure beds, and is another reason this type of tanning is seen as attractive to many tanners and businesses.

-High Pressure Tanning is Better for Your Skin (click to open)
+Skin Benefits (click to open)